 All the other programs on this list are BitTorrent clients.
 You download a .torrent file or click on a magnet link, and the content downloads to your computer where it is stored locally.

 Popcorn Time is different; It is an open source app that uses BitTorrent technology to stream high quality video content to all major platforms.
 This means that unlike with traditional BitTorrent clients, you can watch a film or show without waiting for the download to complete.
-You might be thinking "is Popcorn time safe?", it can be dangerous for your computer, but using a VPN can keep your machine secure – and we've put together a guide to the best P2P-friendly VPNs on the market.
+You might be thinking "is Popcorn time safe?"
+While it can be dangerous for your computer, using a VPN can keep your machine secure – and we've put together a guide to the best P2P-friendly VPNs on the market.

 It is notable for having a very slick and intuitive interface, and for providing access to a huge library of up-to-date content.

 Although primarily a streaming platform, content can also be downloaded locally (and some content is always cached).
 Various versions (forks) of Popcorn Time are available, but I strongly advise only using one of the forks recommended in Best VPN for Popcorn Time guide.

 Specific features vary a little depending on which fork you use, but steaming to your big-screen TV via Chromecast, Airplay and DLNA is pretty standard.